cg-tuwien/multistream/doc/Layout.md

 # Layouts
-The slides consist of the several containers:
+The slides consist of several containers:

 * title_container (next to the logo)
 * bottom_container (line on the bottom)